Criipto

 Exchange the code for a token

-For the code flow you will need to exchange the returned code for an actual token.
+For the Authorization Code Flow, you will need to exchange the returned code for an actual token.
 This is done by posting the authorization code received from the previous step to the token endpoint.

 For PKCE-enabled clients, this exchange is based on a one-time secret created by the OIDC library you use to handle the flow, and the exchange will also be handled by the same library.